aragalie/monero-stratum-dockerized/monero-stratum-dockerized/README.md

-This is largely based on @PedroD's monero-stratum-docker (https://github.com/PedroD/monero-stratum-docker).
+This is largely based on [@PedroD's monero-stratum-docker](https://github.com/PedroD/monero-stratum-docker).
 He hasn't updated it in many months, so i thought of having here a working version of it (as of Dec '17).

-#Purpose
+# Purpose

 A docker which will allow you to solo mine using any monero miner, be it CPU or GPU (literally any miner that works with a stratum pool).

-##Requirements
+## Requirements

 - A monero-based wallet+daemon
 - Docker installed

-##How it works
+## How it works
 By running `start.sh`you are automatically creating a [Monero Stratum pool](https://github.com/sammy007/monero-stratum.git) in your local machine, inside the Docker instance.

 You can then connect any miner you like to this pool by pointing it to localhost:3333 (or remote_ip:3333 if your miner is on another computer).